Learn about laser crystals. Useful data!

 – Excellent optical properties;

-– Lasing modes modes: continuous, free generation or Q-modulation;
+– Lasing modes: continuous, free generation or Q-modulation;

 – The lowest generation threshold among standard erbium-doped crystals;